Skip to main content

 While on corticosteroid therapy, patients should not be vaccinated against smallpox.
 Other immunization procedures should not be undertaken in patients who are on corticosteroids, especially on high dose, because of possible hazards of neurological complications and a lack of antibody response.

-Use in pregnancy: Since adequate human reproduction studies have not been done with corticosteroids, the use of these drugs in pregnancy, nursing mothers or women of childbearing potential requires that the possible benefits of the drug be weighed against the potential hazards to the mother and embryo or fetus.
+Use in Pregnancy: Since adequate human reproduction studies have not been done with corticosteroids, the use of these drugs in pregnancy, nursing mothers, or women of childbearing potential requires that the possible benefits of the drug be weighed against the potential hazards to the mother and embryo or fetus.
 Infants born of mothers who have received substantial doses of corticosteroids during pregnancy should be carefully observed for signs of hypoadrenalism.

 Precautions

 Drug-induced secondary adrenocortical insufficiency may be minimized by gradual reduction of dosage.
 This type of relative insufficiency may persist for months after discontinuation of therapy; therefore, in any situation of stress occurring during that period, hormone therapy should be reinstituted.
-Since mineralocorticoid secretion may be impaired, salt and/or a mineralocorticoid should be administered concurrently.

 There is an enhanced effect of corticosteroids on patients with hypothyroidism and in those with cirrhosis.